hassanzohdy/mongez-react-atom/README.md

 }
 ```

-The main difference here you get a `copy` of the atom by calling `useAtom`, this will ensure that on each page request, you get a new copy of the atom, and the atom will be updated only for the current request.
+The main difference here you get a `copy` of the atom by calling `useAtom`, this will ensure that data are separated from the original atom, you get a new copy of the atom.

-> Do not use the original atom inside SSR apps, use `useAtom` and pass to it the atom's key.

-You can also register atoms in the provider using `register` prop, it receives an array of atoms
+You may also register multiple atoms at once.

 ```tsx
 import { AtomProvider } from "@mongez/atom";